Mark Starr: Final years and retirement (1996–1998)

 Starr also competed as a singles wrestler, once again playing the role of a jobber.
 In one match, he teamed with Cobra, Prince Iaukea, and Rex King to face The Giant in a handicap match, which The Giant won in 38 seconds.
 He was also one of the many opponents defeated by Bill Goldberg during Goldberg's 173-match winning streak.

 He would go on to challenge Dean Malenko and Ultimo Dragon for the WCW Cruiserweight Championship in 1997.
 One of Mark's most important final matches on WCW Monday Nitro was the infamous loss in the Superdome in New Orleans, to Diamond Dallas Page in 54 seconds.
 Starr's final match of his career took place against Sick Boy at Nitro on February 16, 1998.

 He retired in 1998, due to a back injury.

 Death

-Starr died from a heart attack in Brandon, Florida on June 7, 2013; he was 50 years old.
+On 7 June 2013, at the age of 50, Starr died from a heart attack at his home in Brandon, Florida.